Marak/HTML/README.md

  - I know HTML.
 So do you?
  - It's actually **impossible** to write **any** templating logic in HTML
- - Data will attempt to bind to CSS classes
+ - JSON data binds to CSS classes
- - Partials can be achieved by using a CSS selector to establish render context
+ - Partials can be achieved by using a CSS selector to establish rendering context
  - Conditionals are booleans, `true` or `false`
  - That's it.